 It should be a nice gentle simmer and the rice isn't burning.

-Keep doing this process until the rice is tender.
+Step 8: Keep doing steps 6 & 7 until the rice is tender.

 Total cooking time will all depend on how long the rice takes.
 Should take you about 30-40 minutes from start to finish.

-Serve with some sourdough bread or roasted asparagus.
+Serve with some homemade sourdough bread or roasted asparagus.

 Asparagus, brussels sprouts, sourdough bread.